CLI reference

 Exactly how this command generates the subset and what's required to do this depends on test runners.
 For available supported TESTRUNNERs, see Integrations.

 When none of --target--time, and --confidence is specified, Launchable chooses the subset target.
-This is convenient on the initial setup when you are not sure what the subset size should be.
+This is convenient on the initial setup when you are unsure what the subset size should be.
 Later, you can choose the right target after you see the statistics of your test suite and potential time-savings based on the Launchable accumulated data.

 verify